Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``<plasma name> or plasmas.read_density_from_path`` (`string`) optional (default "")
     Alternative to ``<plasma name>.density(x,y,z)``.
 Specify the path to an openPMD file that contains the species' number density for each location of the simulation.
 Both geometries (Cartesian ``xyz`` and Cylindrical ``rz`` + modes)  are supported, however not all dimensions need to be included.
 The mesh in the file can be chosen with ``<plasma name> or plasmas.density_mesh_name`` (default ``density``) and must contain a single ``SCALAR`` component.
 Examples of scripts to generate such files can be found in ``tools/write_plasma_density.py`` and ``tools/write_plasma_density_rz.py``.
+    When loading large 3D density profiles, it can help to set ``<plasma name> or plasmas.read_density_per_slice`` to true so that only the part of the file that is needed for the current time step is loaded into memory, instead of reading the full file upfront.
+For small files or when using an adaptive timestep, this could lead to additional overhead.

 * ``<plasma name> or plasmas.ppc`` (2 `integer`)
     The number of plasma particles per cell in x and y.